 If you want to succeed sooner and save a lot of money that would otherwise go in paying student loans, Merit-Based Scholarships is what you should aim for.

-Now that you know everything there is to know about Merit-Based Scholarships, what are you going to do next?
+Now that you know everything there is to know about scholarships in the merit-based category, what are you going to do next?